Edoniah21/Resi-FIT-App/README.md

 		- Launch new website using Wix
 		- Customize layout to generally align with longer term design of site (contact page, about page, placeholders for sprint work, etc.)
 		- Add information to website from Github README to flesh out website
-- Links directing users toward library of documents/books suggestive of user standing or progression towards reaching defined goal - 1 story point
+- As a service member/student, there should be a website I can visit that will have various tools promoting finacial education - 1 story point
 	- Developer Task
 		- Create a section on the resources page that will house the links to the materials and add the links to that section.
 Ensure the links are working.
-- Glossary of Strategy references focused on potential market downturn - 1 story point
+- As an Educator, I want to have access to different strategies a service member/student can use to protect their money in a financial downturn in a simplistic teachable format. - 1 story point
 	- Developer Task
 		- Create a section on the resources page titled "Strategy References" or something of the like that will have the links to the materials describing the strategies.
-- Link or repository for educational material - 1 story point
+- As a service member/student, I want to be able to click on links that lead me to trustworthy and educational financial materials - 1 story point
 	- Developer Task
 		- Create a section on the resources page that will have links to this broader category of information.